 How do I write a birth plan that isn't a small novel

 It cant be that hard really, shouldn't I just trust and hope for the best?

 Bring your own questions too!

 This event is for women with an interest in pregnancy and birth and newborns.
 This is focused on the needs of expecting mums.
 Female support people, friends and doulas are welcome to attend.
-It may also interest women trying to conceive and new mothers.

-Looking for other dates and location?
+Looking for other dates and locations?

 Just call on 0490045416 or email me at email@example.com

 This Circles of Women event brings together pregnant mums with childbirth educators in addition to health professionals and therapists.
 Each of these events has a topic to start the conversation.
 Where the conversation ends is anyone’s guess.